SammieLJ/Test-for-Preskok/README.md

  .
 Asian: 1HYYYN
 a.
 Hispanic: IHYYYN
 b.
 White: IHYYNN

+## Solution:
-Solution is in folder ForensicComputer.
+is in folder ForensicComputer.
 This is Command Prompt/Bash application.
 Run it command line »php ForensicComputer.php«.
 Solution is neither of listed persons.
 I have creted Perfect Suspect person, which matches case.

 Practical: